Gov. Justice: No in-person classes for counties in “Orange” advisory on the WV county alert system map

 The only county in “Red” is Monongalia.

-Gov. Justice also said his team will look at using the WV county alert system map not only for school and sports but for an economic and travel standpoint
+Governor Justice also said his team will look at using the WV county alert system map not only for school and sports, but for an economic and travel standpoint

 Gov. Justice is currently holding his COVID-19 briefing, please refresh for updates